traefik/hub/WALKTHROUGH.md

 Without Traefik Hub, an API can be deployed with an `Ingress`, an `IngressRoute` or a `HTTPRoute`.

-In this tutorial, APIs are implemented using a simple JSON server in Go; the source code is [here](../../src/api-server/).
+This tutorial implements APIs using a simple JSON server in Go; the source code is [here](../../src/api-server/).

 Let's deploy a [simple weather app](../../src/manifests/weather-app.yaml) exposing an API.